-Research indicates two areas that are key to an area’s quality of life are jobs and education.
-The Institute’s research shows improving these two areas are crucial to improving the quality of life for all the citizens of the Pensacola metro area.
+Research indicates that jobs and education are two areas that are key to a community's quality of life.
+Our research shows that improving these two areas are crucial to bettering the quality of life for all the citizens of the Pensacola metro area.

-In education, the Institute is focused on efforts to create “America’s First Early Learning City” and boost kindergarten readiness.
+In education, the Institute is focused on creating Americas First Early Learning City and boosting kindergarten readiness.
 An Early Learning City is a place that enlists the whole community in building a culture of lifelong learning, including in its public spaces.
 It is a community that supports early brain development, parent engagement and school readiness for all of our children, especially those ages birth to 5.

-Our trainings offer important skill-building opportunities for small and medium-sized businesses, nonprofits and entrepreneurs.
-With more skills, business owners and employees in turn create better-run organizations that are better positioned to thrive, create more jobs and support a stronger community.
+Our training programs offer meaningful skill-building opportunities for small and medium-sized businesses, nonprofits and entrepreneurs.
+With more skills, business owners and employees, in turn, create better-run organizations that are better positioned to thrive, create more jobs and support a stronger community.

 Our Key Issues